Fytch/ProgramOptions.hxx/README.md

     std::cout << "optimization level (" << ( O.was_set() ? "manual" : "auto" ) << ") = " << O.get().u32 << '\n';

     auto&& I = parser[ "include-path" ];
-    // .size() and .count() return the number of given arguments.
-Without .multi(), their return value is always <= 1. std::cout << "include paths (" << I.size() << "):\n";
+    // .size() and .count() return the number of arguments given.
+Without .multi(), their return value would always be <= 1. std::cout << "include paths (" << I.size() << "):\n";
-    // Here, the non-template .begin() / .end() methods were used.
+    // Here, the non-template .begin() / .end() methods are being used.
 Their value type is po::value,
     // which is not a value in itself but contains the desired values as members, i.e. i.string. for( auto&& i : I )
         std::cout << '\t' << i.string << '\n';